Updated on August 18, 2021 to include better data and improve the reader’s success with this recipe

 While my mother called this a Devil’s Food Cake, I simply know it as The Perfect Chocolate Cake.
 I hope you will too.
 It’s moist and keeps well for several days (if it lasts that long).

-P.S.
-If you’re the type who likes a little cake with your icing, then double the recipe of icing.
+If you’re the type who likes a little cake with your icing, then double the recipe.
 I do when I want to go all out and treat myself to something extra indulgent.
 Which is every time.
 I’m still making up for all the years my mother’s icing was so thin you could see cake through it.
+If you’re more of a “cake person” than an “icing person,” you’ll probably be satisfied with one recipe of icing.